allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

     });
 ```

-At this point the user will see the repayment form, where they can select a payment method.
+At this point the user sees the repayment form, where they select a payment method.
-They will then be redirected to the payment provider’s website to finish the repayment.
+They are then redirected to the payment provider’s website to finish the repayment.
-In most cases it will succeed, but in some cases it can fail due to a multitude of reasons, such as insufficient
+In most cases it will succeed, but in some it fails due to a multitude of reasons, such as insufficient
 funds on the account or the user providing wrong confirmation code.

-Because of this we need two events:
+Therefore, we need two events:

 ```csharp
 public class OnlineRepaymentPaid : EventBase { }